arcee-ai/mergekit/docs/create_a_merge_method.md

 Logical batches may be heterogeneous.
 Preparation validates every group, buckets compatible work by shape, dtype, device, input count/layout, and execution options, then incrementally packs numerical `TensorBatch` buffers.
-All inputs within a group must have matching shapes, dtypes, and devices, including for sequential group kernels.
+All inputs within a group must have matching shapes and devices.
+Dtypes are aligned during execution, including for sequential group kernels.
 Every group is checked before any kernel executes, and kernels must preserve the weight shape.
 Output order always matches logical group order, not bucket order.
 Dense strided inputs need not be contiguous; kernels reshape locally where needed.